Skip to navigation Skip to content

 Also known as reverse continuity of schooling concession.

-• is placed into boarding
+• the student is placed into boarding

-• a second home is set up so the student has access to schooling, or
+• a second home is set up, so the student has access to schooling, or

 • the student commences distance education or other approved education